 MATH 132 Math Concepts Elem Classroom II 3

 Formal and informal approaches to Euclidean geometry; patterns, symmetries, classification of geometric figures in two and three dimensions; transformations in the plane; measures, measurement and approximate data; computer software applications to geometry.
 Linkage to mathematics education in the elementary school.
 Recommended background: one year of high school geometry.

 MATH 141 Finite Mathematics 3

 Mathematics useful for solving problems from business and social sciences.
 Topics include linear systems of equations and inequalities, linear programming, compound interest, set theory, elementary counting principles, probability, and statistics.
-Recommended background: three years of high school algebra and geometry.
+Recommended background: three years of high school algebra and geometry or Math 115.

 MATH 170 Functions, Data, and Models 4

 Symbolic, graphical, numerical, and verbal representations of functions to model real-world phenomena and the use of data to fit and verify models.
-Recommended background: three years of high school algebra and geometry.
+Recommended background: three years of high school algebra and geometry or Math 115.

 MATH 201 Fair Allocation 3

 This course examines the fair distribution of resources such as money, goods, voting power, and jobs.
 Case studies might involve dividing an estate, deciding priority for organ transplant, or creating a fair system of taxation.
 Allocation methods will be analyzed from mathematical, economic, political, and philosophical perspectives.
 A Peacemaking Perspectives course in the Goshen core.
 Prerequisite: Engl 105 or equivalent, quantitative literacy.